Geospatial Analytics Ph.D. Program Handbook

 Functions & Requirements of the Committee

 The primary function of the Graduate Advisory Committee is to advise the student in all aspects of the educational program and to monitor and evaluate that student’s progress toward the degree.
-The committee must meet at least once every semester to evaluate student progress, ideally beginning in the student’s second year of study.
+The committee must meet at least once every semester to evaluate student progress.
 The committee should be active throughout the student’s graduate training, beginning with helping prepare the student’s Plan of Work.

 The necessity of frequent contact between the student and committee members cannot be overemphasized.
 Committee members have the obligation to express to the student any concerns they may have regarding the student’s performance, to stipulate the level and quality of work expected, and to offer guidelines to aid in the fulfillment of those expectations.
 Committee members should be sensitive to any difficulties in the student’s progress.